-The choice of lateral boundary condition in a numerical model has a profound influence on the boundary current separation in a rectangular ocean basin [Haidvogel et al., 1992; Verron and Blayo, 1996].
-As stated by Adcroft and Marshall [1998], while the appropriate boundary condition for a continuum fluid is no-slip (zero velocity on the boundary), it is less clear that no-slip is appropriate for a finite-resolution ocean model in which the boundary current is barely resolved by the numerical grid.
-Alternative slippery boundary condition is the most wide-spread, in which the tangential shear at the boundary vanishes; hyper-slip and super-slip conditions have also been proposed to enable advection of vorticity along coastlines (see Pedlosky [1996], for a review).
+The choice of lateral boundary condition in a numerical model has a profound influence on the boundary current separation in a rectangular ocean basin (Haidvogel et al, 1992; Verron and Blayo, 1996).
+As stated by Adcroft and Marshall (1998), while the appropriate boundary condition for a continuum fluid is no-slip (zero velocity on the boundary), it is less clear that no-slip is appropriate for a finite-resolution ocean model in which the boundary current is barely resolved by the numerical grid.
+Alternative slippery boundary conditions have been proposed: the free-slip condition is the most wide-spread, in which the tangential shear at the boundary vanishes; hyper-slip and super-slip conditions have also been proposed to enable advection of vorticity along coastlines (see Pedlosky, 1996, for a review).

-The sensitivity of the separation latitude to lateral boundary conditions where the tangential stress is proportional to the tangential velocity is illustrated in Figure 2 for a quasi-geostrophic numerical model configured in a rectangular ocean basin and driven by a zonally symmetric wind stress.
-The constant of proportionality ( $\alpha$ ) has limiting values of zero and infinity, corresponding to free-slip and no-slip conditions, respectively.
-Significant changes in the timemean behavior of the solution are observed to occur with increasing $\alpha$ .
+The sensitivity of the separation latitude to lateral boundary conditions where the tangential stress is proportional to the tangential velocity is illustrated in Fig. 3 for a quasi-geostrophic numerical model configured in a rectangular ocean basin and driven by a zonally symmetric wind stress.
+The constant of proportionality (α) has limiting values of zero and infinity, corresponding to free-slip and no-slip conditions, respectively.
+Significant changes in the timemean behavior of the solution are observed to occur with increasing α .
 These changes include a gradual retreat of the separation points of the western boundary currents in the subtropical and subpolar gyres.
-The difference between free-slip and no-slip boundary conditions is further illustrated in Figure 3 for two experiments identical to Figure 2a and d, except for uniform westerly winds in the northern half of the basin, i.e. zero wind stress curl.
-The time-mean field for the no-slip experiment (Figure 3b) is virtually identical in the subtropical gyre when compared to the symmetric wind forcing case (Figure 2d).
-The separation point in the free-slip case (Figure 3a) does move considerably northward in the absence of a colliding northern gyre boundary current.
-Haidvogel et al. [1992] found the separation to be associated with the occurrence of an adverse value of the higher-order pressure gradient term in the time-mean momentum budget just upstream of the separation point.
+The difference between free-slip and no-slip is further illustrated in Fig. 4 for two experiments identical to Fig.3a and d, except for uniform westerly winds in the northern half of the basin, i.e. zero wind stress curl.
+The time-mean field for the no-slip experiment (Fig. 4b) is virtually identical in the subtropical gyre when compared to the symmetric wind forcing case (Fig. 3d).
+The separation point in the free-slip case (Fig. 4a) does move considerably northward in the absence of a colliding northern gyre boundary current.
+Haidvogel et al. (1992) found the separation to be associated with the occurrence of an adverse value of the higher-order pressure gradient term in the time-mean momentum budget just upstream of the separation point.

-Figure 3.
+Figure 4.
 Time average of the upper streamfunction with (a) free-slip and (b) no-slip boundary conditions with asymmetric wind stress.
-For more details, the reader is referred to Haidvogel et al. [1992].
+For more details, the reader is referred to Haidvogel et al. (1992).

 The distinction between free-slip and no-slip boundary conditions can become blurred in models when the coastline is irregular and is not oriented northsouth as in the above configurations.
 Coastlines in numerical ocean models are oriented at various finite angles to the model grid and are usually replaced in finite difference models by a piecewise-constant approximation in which the model coastline is everywhere aligned with the model grid.
-Adcroft and Marshall [1998] studied the consequences of this piecewise-constant approximation by rotating the numerical grid at various finite angles to the physical coastline.
+Adcroft and Marshall (1998) studied the consequences of this piecewise-constant approximation by rotating the numerical grid at various finite angles to the physical coastline.
 They demonstrated that piecewise-constant coastlines exert a spurious form stress on model boundary currents, which depends upon both the implementation of the lateral boundary condition and the form of the viscous stress tensor.
 This drag can, in some cases, introduce premature boundary current separation.

-Figure 4.
+Figure 5.
 Schematic showing the distribution of velocity points adjacent to a north-south boundary on (a) an unrotated grid and (b) an Arakawa C-grid rotated at 45°.
-For more details, the reader is referred to Adcroft and Marshall [1998].
+For more details, the reader is referred to Adcroft and Marshall (1998).